JingboWang1997/SaltyDetection/README.md

-# Detection of the sense of "salty"
+# Detection of the sense of "Salty"